-The UN reported that more than one billion people of the world’s residents live in inadequate housing, mostly in the sprawling slums and squatter settlements in developing countries.
+The UN reported that more than one billion people of the world’s residents live in inadequate housing, mainly in the sprawling slums and squatter settlements in developing countries.

-The Habitat Agenda, Paragraph 60 gives the precise explanation what it is considered an adequate shelter and not only a roof over one’s head.
-The cost of doing nothing may be even greater, as the new urban slums are potential breeding places for social and political unrest.
+The Habitat Agenda, Paragraph 60 precisely explains what is considered an adequate shelter and not only a roof over one’s head.
+The cost of doing nothing may be even more significant, as the new urban slums are potential breeding places for social and political unrest.

 Brazil and this “Jambalaya/Copacabana Palace” is not an exemption, despite having ratified the international UN treaties related to “Human Rights” on the 6th of July 1992 and having incorporated them into the national legislation through Decree 591 (constitution of Brazil 1988 – artigo 5, 2. e.
 3).

-Life here is hard: the basics — like fresh water on all floors, a working sewage system, and stable electricity — are missing.
-Lack of sanitation causes serious health problems; such as dengue fever, tuberculosis, meningitis, gastroenteritis, and skin diseases.
-Hall floors are already collapsing in several buildings, allowing one to see through the floor to next level.
+Life here is challenging: the basics — like fresh water on all floors, a working sewage system, and stable electricity — are missing.
+Lack of sanitation causes serious health problems, such as dengue fever, tuberculosis, meningitis, gastroenteritis, and skin diseases.
+Hall floors are already collapsing in several buildings, allowing one to see through the floor to the next level.

 Many of the people living here come from communities known as favelas.
 They have escaped from confrontations with drug dealers, or they can no longer afford monthly rent increases, or they have simply been living on the streets with no protection.
-Even worse off are those who were given social housing in a government program.
-Due to the presence of drug gang families that often surrounded or occupied these housing complexes, they could never occupy their new home.
+Even worse are those given social housing in a government program.
+Due to the presence of drug gang families that often surrounded or occupied these housing complexes, they could never occupy their new homes.

 But the people who live here are survivors.
-They usually subsist on monthly incomes between 80 and 250 USD or live on the $15 to $100 they get from the government subsidy called the Family Basket.
-Most of them cannot count on regular employment and so become self-employed in the informal economy; as day laborers, or sell homemade food and soft drinks on the streets and highways.
+They usually live on monthly incomes between 80 and 250 USD or live on the $15 to $100 they get from the government subsidy called the Family Basket.
+Most cannot count on regular employment and become self-employed in the informal economy as day laborers or sell homemade food and soft drinks on the streets and highways.

-They all dream big… “a dream of an own stable home”.
-In the last decade, the government had proposed low-interest housing programs that would provide housing relief under certain conditions.
+They all dream big… “a dream of a stable home.”
+In the last decade, the government has proposed low-interest housing programs to provide relief under certain conditions.
 But there were miles of red tape and long waits, so getting such housing was often a matter of luck.
-Unfortunately, promises which are made during the election campaigns, are often never fulfilled.
+Unfortunately, promises made during election campaigns are often never fulfilled.

-This is a story of people trying to balance themselves on the narrow precipice between surviving and thriving.
-It’s about their sufferings, their weaknesses, and strengths, their failures as well as their success in the everyday efforts to survive, and rise above a hostile situation.
+This story is about people trying to balance themselves on the narrow precipice between surviving and thriving.
+It’s about their sufferings, weaknesses and strengths, failures and successes in their everyday efforts to survive and rise above a hostile situation.
 But nobody speaks about them.
-In a few words, far enough from Rio de Janeiro to be simply ignored.
+In a few words, it is far enough from Rio de Janeiro to be simply ignored.